Mastercard/connect-android-sdk/README.md

 # Connect Android SDK

 ## Compatibility
-This SDK is built with minSdkVersion 17, and will work with Android >=4.2 (Jelly Bean) or higher.
+This SDK is built with minSdkVersion 21, and will work with Android >=5.0 (Lollipop) or higher.

 ## How to use add SDK in your project
 ### 1. Add the SDK dependency to the project